JicoDotNet/JicoDotNet/README.md

 # Welcome to My GitHub Profile!

-👋 Hi, I'm Soubhik Nandy
+👋 Hi, I'm Soubhik Nandy (He/Him)
-😄 Pronouns: He/Him

-I'm a seasoned developer with over 12 years of experience specializing in .NET Technologies and Azure Cloud solutions.
-Passionate about creating efficient and scalable software, I enjoy tackling complex problems and contributing to open-source & proprietary projects.
+with 12 years of experience in software development and the last 5 years dedicated to tech team handling, I bring a wealth of expertise in `.NET Technology`, `Azure development` & `Cloud solutions`, and `GraphDB like Neo4j`.
+My career has spanned multiple domains, including `ECommerce`, `Retail`, `Business solutions`, `Social Platform` and `Enterprise-level solutions`, allowing me to develop a well-rounded skill set and a deep understanding of various industries.

 ## About Me

-- 💼 **Current Role**: Lead Consultant at Infosys Limited
+- 💼 **Current Role**: Lead Consultant at Infosys Limited (India)
 - 🏢 **Past Experience**: Extensive experience in software development, architecture, and cloud computing.
 - 🎓 **Education**: Computer Science from Liverpool Hope University
 - 🏆 **Awards**: Have won the Microsoft Hackathon of 2023